practicalli/clojure-web-services/projects/leiningen/todo-app/postgres/postgres-performance-analytics.md

 High bloat can slow down queries, waste space, and even increase load as the database spends more time looking through dead rows.

 You can manually vacuum a table with the VACUUM (VERBOSE, ANALYZE); command in psql.
-If this occurs frequently you may want to make autovacuum more aggressive.
+If this occurs frequently you may want to make auto-vacuum more aggressive.

 ## Check: Hit Rate